 Entrance fee to Perito Moreno

-Visiting Perito Moreno is quite expensive for foreigners.
-With super high inflation rate fluctuating between 40 and 50% in 2019, the price will vary in dollars, but prepare yourself to pay around $20, middle 2019 the price is ARS 800 ($15), find out what the current price is in El Calafate.
+In July 2022 the price to visit Perito Moreno is ARS 4000 ($30), find out what the current price or buy online here.
 The ticket is valid for one day only so try to come earlier to have enough time to explore the area.
-Tickets can be paid cash in local currency (Argentine pesos), by card or be bought online.
+Tickets can be paid cash in local currency (Argentine pesos), by card or be.